petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 the repo for which is
 [also on GitHub](https://github.com/petebachant/CFT-wake-modeling-paper).
 Looking in there,
-the value that the dataset's repo provided was:
+the value that this project's repo provided was:

-1. CSV files containing statistical data.
+1. CSV files containing aggregated or reduced data.
 1. A Python package that made it possible to:
     1. [recreate the Matplotlib figures](https://github.com/petebachant/CFT-wake-modeling-paper/blob/master/scripts/makefigs.py#L69)
        so we didn't need to copy/paste them,